Agility Planner: Addressing the Challenges of Business Continuity Planning

 d.
 Insufficient technology & data aggregation

-With Agility Planner, your company is granted access to an already amassed historical data and 30+ years of knowledge and lets your unique organization build on it.
-Capture the inputted information as data for informed decision making so that it can be sorted and presented for incident management.
+With Agility Planner, your company is granted access to already amassed historical data and 30+ years of knowledge and lets your unique organization build on it.
+Capture the inputted information as data for informed decision-making to be sorted and presented for incident management.

 e.
 Irregular testing

 You can never be sure of how well your program will work unless you test it.
 By running different scenarios, you can find out exactly how well the processes you have put in place perform.
 You are then able to identify weaknesses either in your plan or in the enactment of it.
 Once you have this information, you can modify and improve your business continuity program.